intel/tsffs/docs/src/fuzzing/compatibility.md

 ### Testing Micro Checkpoints

-As an example, let's consider the x86 QSP platform model that ships with SIMICS and the Hello World EFI [example](../../../examples/tests/x86_64-uefi/).
+As an example, let's consider the x86 QSP platform model that ships with SIMICS and the Hello World EFI [resource example](https://github.com/intel/tsffs/tree/main/tests/rsrc/x86_64-uefi) which you can build by running `./build.sh` in the resource directory.
 The process for fuzzing this target software follows the basic flow:

 1. Boot the x86 QSP BIOS with the QSP x86 hdd boot script, with a minimal boot disk
 2. Upload the test.efi EFI app using the SIMICS agent (for most real targets, we